kitili/Blog-your-thoughts/README.md

 * HTML / CSS

 ## Known Bugs
-* There are no known bugs at the moment
+* There are no known bugs at the moment.If found one please reach out.

 ## Contact Information